100mslive/100ms-docs/common/security-tokens-2.md

-#### Get app tokens from the token endpoint
+#### Get auth tokens from the token endpoint

-If you are building integration with 100ms, you can get app tokens from the 100ms token endpoint without hosting a token generation backend service.
-Refer to [this guide](./../guides/token-endpoint#get-an-app-token-using-token-endpoint) for more information.
+If you are building integration with 100ms, you can get Auth tokens from the 100ms token endpoint without hosting a token generation backend service.
+Refer to [this guide](./../guides/token-endpoint#get-an-auth-token-using-token-endpoint) for more information.

-#### Get app tokens from the dashboard
+#### Get auth tokens from the dashboard

-If you are building your first app by following one of our [quickstart guides](/docs/javascript/v2/guides/javascript-quickstart), you can get the app token directly from 100ms dashboard to join a room for the first time.
+If you are building your first app by following one of our [quickstart guides](/docs/javascript/v2/guides/javascript-quickstart), you can get the Auth token directly from 100ms dashboard to join a room for the first time.
 Refer to [this guide](./../guides/token#get-a-temporary-token-from-100ms-dashboard) for more information.

 ## Management Token